Adrian Warburton: 1943

 By 1943, a new Warburton had emerged.
 His longer than regulation hair was gone and his flamboyant dress, at the least on the ground, was a thing of the past.
 By February, 69 Squadron was enormous, and was split into three squadrons.
 The PR flight became 683 Squadron, with him in command.
 Soon afterwards, he met Elliott Roosevelt, son of US President Franklin D. Roosevelt.
 Elliot commanded all US photo-reconnaissance units in North Africa, and he and Warby developed a close friendship.
 It was to have fateful consequences.

 One of the newcomers to Warburton's squadron was 20-year-old Canadian William Keir Carr, known as Bill.
 When he reported to Warburton, he found him in a revetment shack, stretched out on a table drinking tea surrounded by airmen.
 Carr soon recognised Warburton's leadership as inspirational.
 He was no longer the loner of his early days in Malta.
 He personally flew all the missions targeting the heavily defended island of Pantelleria.
 Keith Durbridge, one of 683 Squadron's pilots, later remarked that Warburton was the only pilot he ever heard of who was fired at by anti-aircraft batteries from above.
 His photographs allowed Allied planners to pinpoint every defensive location, which were then subjected to a merciless bombardment.
-As soon as the invading force was sighted, Pantelleria's garrison surrendered.
+As soon as the invading force (Operation Corkscrew) was sighted, Pantelleria's garrison surrendered.
 Warby also undertook the photography of the landing beaches for the Allied invasion of Sicily.
 He covered all four missions from a height of 200 ft.
 Hugh O'Neil flew the fighter escort and commented that Warburton was undeterred by the flak, simply smoking a large cigar as he went about his task.
 "The vertical and low oblique photographs of the coastline, which General Patton considered 'essential to the success of the operation', were of the highest value to the whole force."
 All had been taken by Warburton.
 The C-in-C Middle East, General Harold Alexander, signalled Malta, asking that Warburton be thanked personally.
 In late July, he was awarded a Bar to his DSO.